AduMano/odin-master-mind/README.md

   > 6. If you want to follow the rules of the game, you’ll need to research strategies for solving Mastermind, such as this post.
   > 7. Post your solution below!

+## What Happened:
+Well, i sorta failed to implement the intelligence, Im almost there but the longer i stay I dont get progress, well reading the assignment it states "You may implement a computer strategy" which is my choice, but I will definitely come back here to finish the computer intelligence part.
+For now it just randomly guess